thealiilman/unm-competition-info/COMPETITION.md

 # Competition
-Great!
-You are looking to enter the competition!
-This is where you can find the competition's details, way of submission and prize!
+Welcome to the Suria Labs Web Development Competition!

+All the competitions details, specifications, and prizes are below.

 ## Prize
-The prize money is RM500.
+Suria Labs is offering the competition winner (or winning team) RM500.

 ## Specifications

-### Accessibility
+### Accessibility (5 points)
 What is accessibility?

 It's the practice of making our applications usable to as many people as possible.